 - Be careful listing other drivers.
 Spend less by only naming other drivers on the policy if they’re at least as safe behind the wheel as you are.

-- Avoid infringements.
+- Avoid traffic violations.
 It’s easier said than done, but a trail of traffic violations will follow you around and keep bumping up your car insurance costs.

 - Match policy to use.
 Try finding a policy that suits your typical car use.
-For example, if you only drive six months a year as may be the case with collector or vintage cars, you can get a considerable discount by looking for lay-up periods and similar options.
+For example, if you only drive six months a year, as may be the case with collectors of vintage cars, you can get a considerable discount by looking for usage-based insurance.

 Does my car affect car insurance rates?